IsmaGarciaC/IsmaGarciaC/README.md

 - 👋 Hi, I’m Ismael García
-- 👀 I’m interested in coding.
+- 👀 I’m interested in software development.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java & Full Stack development.
-- 💞️ I’m looking to collaborate on a big blockchain project.
+- 💞️ I’m looking to work as a programmer from home.
 - 📫 How to reach me melgarciacas@gmail.com

 <!---